couchbase-examples/couchbase-tutorials/tutorial/markdown/kotlin/ktor.md

 ### PUT Airport

-The PUT handler additionally accepts an Airport object in the HTTP request body and then uses the SDK key-value operation to store it in Couchbase, overriding the previous profile data:
+The PUT handler additionally accepts an Airport object in the HTTP request body and then uses the SDK key-value operation to store it in Couchbase, overriding the previous airport data:

 ```
 fun update(airport: Airport, id: String): Airport {